oracle/oci-grafana-logs/docs/linux.md

 1. Log in to the OCI console.
 2. From the OCI menu, select **Identity** > **Users**.
-3. Click on the user you want to use with OCI Metrics Grafana Data Source.
+3. Click on the user you want to use with OCI Logging Grafana Data Source.
 4. The user OCID is listed in the **User Details** section.

 ![OCI User](images/oci_user.png)

 For details and reference, see: [Where to Get the Tenancy's OCID and User's OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five).
-Make note of the user OCID as you'll need it later to configure your OCI Metrics Grafana Data Source.
+Please make note of the user OCID as you'll need it later to configure your OCI Logging Grafana Data Source.

 ### Getting the Private API Key and Fingerprint

 To get the private key, follow these steps:

-1. Log in to your **OCI tenancy** and click on your username on the top right corner.
+1. Log in to your **OCI tenancy** and click on your username in the top right corner.
 2. Go to **Resources** and **API Keys** and click on **Add API Key**.
 3. Choose if you want to generate a new API key or use your own:
     - Select **Generate API Key Pair** if you want to generate a new API key.
-Click then on **Download Private Key** and **Download Public Key** to get your new generated key
+Click then on **Download Private Key** and **Download Public Key** to get your newly generated key
-    - Select **Public Key File** or **Paste Public Key** in case you want to paste your own public key: select **Paste Public Key** in the **Add API Key** dialog and copy and paste the key contents into the field, then click **Add**.
+    - Select **Public Key File** or **Paste Public Key** in case you want to paste your public key: select **Paste Public Key** in the **Add API Key** dialog and copy and paste the key contents into the field, then click **Add**.

 ![OCI API Key](images/oci_apikey.png)